wints/documentation/recipes/dynamic_link_creation.md

 In every other situation we recommend using the public HTTP API or one of our client SDKs.
 The HTTP API is covered in the [second section](/recipes/dynamic_link_creation/#creating-a-deep-linking-url-via-the-http-api) and includes an example that you can run from the command line.

+{% protip title="Bulk Link Creation" %}
+We also offer the ability to create links in bulk.
+[Click here](/references/http_api/#bulk-creating-deep-linking-urls) to see the HTTP API endpoint.
+However, in general it is a good idea to use one of the two methods described below--a one-time investment in a flexible system is much better than bulk creating and distributing links on many separate occasions.
+{% endprotip %}

 {% ingredient http_api/structuring_dynamic_deeplink %}{% endingredient %}
 {% ingredient http_api/creating_deeplinks %}{% endingredient %}